-Every time you run to the store for that one little thing you’re out of, don’t you always come out with a few more things you didn’t plan on picking up?
+Every time you run to the store for that one little thing you’re out of, don’t you always come out with a few more items that weren’t on the list?

 Here are some basic supplies to stockpile that I’ve found to really cut back on the store trips:

-Household Soap: Laundry, Dishwasher & Dish Detergent, Household Cleaners
+Cleaners/Soap: Laundry, Dishwasher & Dish Detergent, Household Cleaning Products

 Personal Hygiene: Shampoo, Toothpaste, Deodorant, Soap, Feminine Napkins, Toilet Paper

-Stockpiling staples like these when they’re on sale saves you money two ways: by purchasing the items at the reduced price as well as cutting down on quick jaunts to the store when you run out.
+Stockpiling staples like these when they’re on sale saves you money two ways: by purchasing necessities at the reduced price as well as cutting down on quick jaunts to the store when you run out.

 The other added benefit: Your monthly grocery bill is lower so you have the extra to continue stockpiling other items that are on sale.
-That’s always nice .
-True you’ve already paid for it with a big stockpile purchase initially, but it pays off a few months in and you’ll find yourself continuously well supplied in the items you need on a regular basis.
+That’s always nice ;).
+True you’ve already paid for it with a big purchase initially, but it pays off a few months in and you’ll find yourself continuously well supplied in the products you need on a regular basis.